Last Night (Moby album): Background and recording

-The album was recorded in Moby's home studio in Manhattan and features a number of guest vocalists, including Wendy Starland, MC Grandmaster Caz (one of the writers of "Rapper's Delight", which boosted the popularity of sampling, a common method to make the music on Moby's 1999 album Play), Sylvia from the band Kudu, British MC Aynzli, and the Nigeria-based 419 Squad.
+The album was recorded in Moby's home studio in Manhattan and features a number of guest vocalists, including MC Grandmaster Caz (one of the writers of "Rapper's Delight", which boosted the popularity of sampling, a common method to make the music on Moby's 1999 album Play), Sylvia from the band Kudu, British MC Aynzli, and the Nigeria-based 419 Squad.
 Moby picked "Last Night" as his favourite track on the album.

 On his official website, Moby stated that this album is "a lot more dance-oriented and electronic than my last few albums, probably as a result of all of the DJing I've been doing lately."
 Moby made the album as a tribute to his favorite city in the world:

 Promotion and release

 "Disco Lies" was released as a single on January 21, 2008.
 The second single, "Alice", was released on March 10.